Textualize/textual/docs/introduction.md

 We're extending Static as a foundation for our `TimeDisplay` widget.
 There are no methods on this class yet.

 The Stopwatch class also extends Static to define a new widget.
-This class has a `compose()` method which yields its child widgets, consisting of of three `Button` objects and a single `TimeDisplay`.
+This class has a `compose()` method which yields its child widgets, consisting of three `Button` objects and a single `TimeDisplay`.
 These are all we need to build a stopwatch as in the sketch.

 The Button constructor takes a label to be displayed in the button ("Start", "Stop", or "Reset").
-There are two additional parameters to the Button constructor we are using:
+Additionally some of the buttons set the following parameters:

 - **`id`** is an identifier we can use to tell the buttons apart in code and apply styles.
 More on that later.
 - **`variant`** is a string which selects a default style.
 The "success" variant makes the button green, and the "error" variant makes it red.